kwbunker/PHYS-3330-Scratch/lab4.md

 ## Testing the op-amp

 1. You can save yourself some frustration by testing your op-amp chips to make sure they are not burned out.
 Connect the op-amp as a grounded-input ***voltage follower*** with the (positive) input grounded (see Figure @fig:voltage-follower-gnd).
 What is the predicted voltage on pins 2, 3, 4, 6 and 7 using the Golden Rule model?
 Measure and record the measured voltages on these pins.
 If your predictions do not match your measurements check your connections to the chip to find the problem.
 Make sure your predictions match your measurements before going on.
+It will be helpful to leave the voltage follower built on your board to quickly check an op-amp in future weeks.
+Move the chip out and build the other circuits elsewhere on your protoboard.

 2. If you find you have a bad chip, throw it in the trash and grab another.
 (In case you are wondering, the LF356 costs about 50 cents.)